Ligue 1 news: Choupo-Moting limps off in Reims defeat as PSG injury woes deepen | Goal.com

 The defeat was PSG's first home defeat in a league game since May 2018.

-Choupo-Moting has had a better start to the 2019-20 season, matching his tally of three goals in 22 league appearances last term after just five matches.
+Choupo-Moting has had a good start to the 2019-20 season, matching his tally of three goals in 22 league appearances last term in just five matches this season.